v2south/BinBayes/README.md

 </center>

-Also, notice that baseline condition is <em>std</em> for both models since we didn't specify the baseline condition at beginning.
-We can also set the baseline to <em>new</em> as:
+Also, notice that the baseline condition is <em>std</em> for both models since we didn't specify the baseline condition at beginning.
+We can also set the baseline to <em>new</em> as follows:

 ```
 > L2_new_result <- BinBayes(accuracy, "M2", "Logit","new")